mlanza/ai-literacy/301/05-text-adventures.md

 1. **It hands over the handbook** — everything Link needs to know to operate inside the agency.
 That’s the **resource**: the process artifact, the contextual download, the kung fu in the Matrix chair.
 2. **It teaches the language** — the special phrases and inputs required to operate the internal machinery.
 That’s the **prompt template**: the syntax and style for issuing meaningful commands inside the agency.

-The whole exchange lasts seconds.
+The whole exchange is instantaneous.
 But when Link walks through the door, he’s not confused.
 He’s fluent.
 He doesn’t just use the system — *he acts like he works there*.

 ## A Kingdom of Capable Places